kirishoru/kirishoru.github.io/camping.md

 Dispersed camping and traversal of state and private forest land is currently prohibited under the Stay At Home order, so;
 - No walking up the road or hiking too far into the woods; you must stay within the bounds of the McCoy property for the duration of the event.
 - The shop will be off limits, as will the nursery area and the main house.
-- Feel free to visit the pond (there might be ducks!)
+- Feel free to visit the pond (you might get to see Sigourney Beaver!)
-- Dave and Chris will likely stay up at the house.
 - If any tools are needed, let Meghann or Caleb know, they will coordinate getting them.

 # <a name="id-1"></a> Bathrooms/Showers
 ---
 The Bathroom and Shower will be available, however;
 - Everyone should bring their own soap/shampoo/toilet paper/etc., and don't leave it behind for the next user.
-- Sanitation between uses is required, but we're not sure how that's going to work yet
+- Sanitation between uses is recommended, but we're not sure how that's going to work yet, soap and water is easiest and most effective.

 # <a name="id-2"></a> Fires
 ---